 Cool completely and serve.

-These are white chocolate brownies (um, blondies?) through and through.
+These are black and white chocolate brownies through and through.
 The white chocolate flavor is rich and delicious.
-They stayed moist in the middle and I like the chunks of bittersweet mixed in to even things out.
+They stayed moist in the middle and I like the chunks of bittersweet chocolate mixed in to even things out.
 On top of it all, they are quick and easy!
 I had them in the oven by 8:30 am before my day even started.
 Enjoy!